 (B) Toilet training shall occur based on a child's readiness and consultation with parents/guardians regarding practices in the children's homes.
 The center shall ensure that toilet training is never forced.

-(D) When children under two and one half years of age are enrolled, there shall be handwashing facilities available for diapering within the space(s) where groups which include these children receive care.
-When handwashing facilities are located elsewhere within the center the following requirements shall be met:
+(D) If children under two and one half years of age are enrolled, there shall be handwashing facilities available for diapering within the space(s) where groups which include these children receive care.
+If handwashing facilities are located elsewhere within the center, the following requirements shall be met:

 (3) If restrooms are used for diapering, infants and toddlers who are waiting for toileting or diapering shall not be placed directly on the floor.